Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/02_CPE.md

 Cray Fortran compiler with the AMD ROCm C/C++ compiler and `PrgEnv-gnu-amd` using the GNU Fortran compiler with the AMD ROCm C/C++ compiler.

 ???
-Note "Changes to the GNU compilersin 23.12"
+Note "Changes to the GNU compilers in 23.12"
     The HPE Cray PE will change the way it offers the GNU compilers in releases starting from 23.12.
     Rather than packaging the GNU compilers, HPE Cray will use the default development compiler version of SUSE Linux, which for SP4 is currently GCC 12.3 (not to be confused with the system default which